MKTCLounge/MKTCLounge.github.io/index.md

 vi.
 In the event of MogiBot being offline and players are forced to manually randomize teams, the list which appears first will be the official teams.
 Players who force another list will receive -50 MMR strike.​

 G. Once the host is decided, he must share the Room Code.
-The first person to share a code will be considered the host of the match.
+The first person to share a code in the corresponding #room-code-channel will be considered the host of the match.

 i.
-All codes must be placed in the tier-codes channels.​
+Codes cannot be deleted by the host, if this occurs the host will receive -50 MMR strike.​

+ii.
+The host should not take more than 5 minutes to open a room after a reopen, otherwise the host will receive a host flag.​

-H. If there is no host for a mogi 15 minutes after the poll ends, the entire lineup will receive -50 MMR strike.
+H. If there is no host for a mogi 10 minutes after the poll ends, the entire lineup will receive -50 MMR strike.

-IV.
-MATCH RULES
+V. MATCH RULES

 A. The host must open the room with the following settings:
 Teams: None/2/4 (depending on format)
 Team Attack: On (in 2v2/4v4 events) [✔] (Checked)
 Speed: 150cc